winglessOracle/minishell/tester/README.md

 The script cleans up the output and trace folders before each execution of the code.
 The `-c` flag can be passed to clean up all output files.

 The script also includes a commented-out `trap` command that can be used to ensure that the temporary directory is always cleaned up if the script crashes.

-Similarly, there is a commented-out option to remove the output folder after each test run.